 (a) The daytime running lamp on the relevant side of the vehicle is switched OFF during the entire period (both ON and OFF cycle) of operation of the front direction-indicator lamp; or

-(b) The luminous intensity of the daytime running lamp on the relevant side of the vehicle is reduced during the entire period (both ON and OFF cycle) of operation of a front direction-indicator lamp, to attain not more than 140 cd within the angles of geometric visibility.
-The conformity to this requirement shall be verified at the time of the daytime running lamp type approval and indicated in the related communication form.
+(b) The luminous intensity of the daytime running lamp on the relevant side of the vehicle is reduced during the entire period (both ON and OFF cycle) of operation of a front direction-indicator lamp, to attain not more than 1.40∙102 cd within the angles of geometric visibility.
+The conformity to this requirement shall be verified at the time of the daytime running lamp type-approval and indicated in the related communication form.

-If the luminous intensity of the front direction-indicator lamp in HV is at least 50% higher than the luminous intensity of the daytime running lamp in HV, the daytime running lamp does not need to be switched OFF as required under (a) of this paragraph nor dimmed as required under (b) of this paragraph.
+If the luminous intensity of the front direction-indicator lamp in HV is at least 50 per cent higher than the luminous intensity of the daytime running lamp in HV, the daytime running lamp does not need to be switched OFF as required under (a) of this paragraph nor dimmed as required under (b) of this paragraph.
 In this case the applicant shall demonstrate compliance with a concise description or other means acceptable to the Type Approval Authority.

 6.19.7.7.
 If a front direction-indicator lamp is reciprocally incorporated with a daytime running lamp, either with: